-Moriel Rothman-Zecher is the author of the novels Before All the World (Farrar, Straus and Giroux), which was named an NPR Best Book of 2022, and Sadness Is a White Bird (Atria Books / Simon and Schuster), for which he received the National Book Foundation’s ‘5 Under 35’ Honor, and which was a finalist for the Dayton Literary Peace Prize, the winner of the Ohio Book Award, a finalist for a National Jewish Book Award, and longlisted for the Center for Fiction’s First Novel Prize.
+Moriel Rothman-Zecher is the author of two novels, Before All the World (Farrar, Straus and Giroux), which was named an NPR Best Book of 2022, and Sadness Is a White Bird (Atria Books), which was a finalist for the Dayton Literary Peace Prize, and longlisted for the Center for Fiction’s First Novel Prize, among other honors.
+Moriel is also the author of the poetry collection, I Still Won’t Have Known (forthcoming from BOA Editions).

-Moriel teaches creative writing at Swarthmore College, where he is a Visiting Assistant Professor of English Literature and Creative Writing, and is a member of the faculty of the Bennington Writing Seminars’ MFA Program.
+Moriel teaches creative writing at Swarthmore College, as a Visiting Assistant Professor of English Literature and Creative Writing, and is also a member of the faculty of the Bennington Writing Seminars’ MFA Program.
+Moriel lives in West Philadelphia, and, along with poet Mónica Gomery, is the co-host of the 5-3-5 poetry salon.

 photo by Mud Baron